ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 Synopsis
 --------
 - The `zos_stat <./zos_stat.html>`_ module retrieves facts from resources stored in a z/OS system.
-- Resources that can be queried are UNIX System Services files, data sets, generation data groups and aggregates.
+- Resources that can be queried are UNIX System Services files, datasets, generation data groups, and aggregates.